JennaeN/RobotMovementLibrary/README.md

 void motion(int direction);

-This robot movement library will make a robot move forward, backward, left and right.
+This robot movement library will make a robot move forward, backward, left and right for a specified period of time.
-In the function that sets the direction of motion (called motion()), an integer is passed in representing the direction the robot will be programmed to move.
+In the function that sets the direction of motion (called motion()), an integer is passed in representing the direction the robot will be programmed to move and a second integer will be passed in to tell the robot how long to move in each direction.
+The time unit is in thousands of cycles.

     1 is forward